Paradox Service Terms

 A. USE OF SERVICES.

-1. Client will use the Services in accordance with the terms of the Agreement.
-In addition, Client will: (A) use the Services solely for its internal business purposes and not for the benefit of any third parties, except as permitted by an applicable Order Form; (B) comply, and cause its Users to comply, with the Agreement; (C) obtain all consents from third parties that Client has a business relationship with (e.g. network providers or outsourced IT resource providers) that are required in order for Paradox to provide the Services; (D) prior to providing, making available or permitting Paradox to process any Personal Information or other content or information in connection with the Services, provide or obtain, as the case may be, to or from applicable third parties (including, without limitation, Client’s contacts, Users, agents, administrators, candidates, and employees), all notices and consents required for Paradox to process such Personal Information, content and information under applicable law and ensure that all notices and consents are maintained as required by applicable law; (E) promptly notify Paradox of any unauthorized access or use of the Services, passwords, authentication credentials, or any unauthorized use, access, or disclosure of Client Data; and (F) comply with all laws applicable to Client and Client’s use of the Services.
+1. i.
+Client will: (A) use the Services solely for its internal business purposes and not for the benefit of any third parties, except as permitted by an applicable Order Form; (B) comply, and cause its Users to comply, with the Agreement, including any limitations on scope set out in the Order Form; (C) obtain all consents from third parties who Client has a business relationship with that are required in order for Paradox to provide the Services (e.g., Client’s third party vendors with whom Paradox will integrate pursuant to an Order Form); (D) prior to providing, making available or permitting Paradox to process any Personal Information or other content or information in connection with the Services, provide or obtain, as the case may be, to or from applicable third parties (including Client’s contacts, Users, agents, administrators, candidates, and employees), all notices and consents required for Paradox to process such Personal Information, content and information in compliance with Applicable Law and ensure that all notices and consents are maintained as required by Applicable Law; (E) promptly notify Paradox of any unauthorized access or use of the Services, passwords, authentication credentials, or any unauthorized use, access, or disclosure of Client Data; and (F) comply with Applicable Law.

 B. USERS.

-Where the Services are provided on a per User basis, User accounts cannot be shared or used by more than one User, except that Client may reassign access to new Users to replace former Users who no longer use the Services.
-Client will not create multiple Users to simulate or act as a single User or otherwise use the Services in a manner intended to avoid incurring fees.
+User accounts cannot be shared or used by more than one User, except that Client may reassign access to new Users to replace former Users who no longer use the Services.
 Client and Users will keep passwords for their use of the Services confidential and secure.
-Client will ensure that its Users adhere to the terms of the Agreement.
 Any act or omission by a User will be treated as if it is an act or omission by Client under the Agreement, and Client is responsible for all acts and omissions of its Users.

 C. EQUIPMENT.

-Client is responsible for obtaining and maintaining all equipment and ancillary services needed to connect to, access, and use the Services, including without limitation, modems, hardware, servers, software, operating systems, networking, web servers and the like (collectively “Equipment”).
-Client is also responsible for maintaining the security of Equipment, Client accounts, Client passwords (including administrative and User passwords and PINs) and Client files.
-Paradox will have no liability for Client’s inability to use or access the Services due to Client’s failure to obtain, or due to any failure of, the proper Equipment.
+Client is responsible for (i) obtaining and maintaining all equipment and ancillary services needed to connect to, access, and use the Services, including modems, hardware, servers, software, operating systems, networking, web servers and the like (collectively “Equipment”); and (ii) maintaining the security of Equipment, Client accounts, and files that Client uploads to the Cloud Software.
+Paradox will have no liability for Client’s inability to use or access the Services due to Client’s failure to comply with this Section 4(c).

 D. SUSPENSION.